-The wizard shows a list of all available input components for ImarisVantage plots.
+a list of all available input components The wizard shows ImarisVantage plots.

-In the first step of the wizard select the Filament object and click on the Next icon .
+In the first step of the wizard select the Surfaces object and click on the Next icon .

 Plot Setup

 Next you have to select the plot type you want to create.
 ImarisVantage lets you choose from four different plot types: